Meridian Vs Robyn: Which Tool Is Right For Your Business In 2025?

 Meridian Architecture

 Meridian is a versatile modeling framework grounded in Bayesian causal inference.
-It effectively manages large-scale geo- and national-level modeling.
+It effectively manages large-scale geo and national-level modelling.
 We have previously discussed Meridian in this post.

-Just like LightweightMMM, Meridian is based on a hierarchical Bayesian model that let users make use of geo-level marketing data.
-For more information about the model, refer to this paper from Google.
-But the model can be simply described as below:
+Just like LightweightMMM, Meridian is based on a hierarchical Bayesian model that lets users make use of geo-level marketing data.
+The model can be simply described as below:

 Note that trend, seasonality, and other factors are arbitrary terms that the modeler must decide whether to use, depending on the project and business context.
 However, the model's ultimate goal is to determine the right coefficient for the media channels.
 This will enable Meridian to prescribe (i.e., optimize) the best spend allocation.